vlpb3/allelic-variation-explorer/README.md

 		`ID` is any unique identifier for this SNP

 	You can annotate the SNPs in gff file with SNPs location.
-To do it run

 		python ./ave_tools.py group_snps_by_loc --annot gene_annotation.gff \
 		--snps snp_file1.gff --snp_file2.gff